 Today, Leica has announced a new M lens, the Noctilux-M 75mm f/1.25 ASPH.
-The fastest 75mm lens Leica has produced.
+The fastest 75mm lens Leica has ever produced.
 At first blush, this lens seems an odd decision.
 But, the idea of a 75mm Noctilux isn’t so far fetched.
 The original Mandler-designed 75mm Summilux-M f/1.4 was based on his groundbreaking 50mm Noctilux f/1.0.
 Peter Karbe, the current head of optics at Leica, designed the incredible 75mm APO-Summicron-M f/2 based on his revolutionary 50mm Summilux-M f/1.4 ASPH.

 There also hasn’t been a replacement for the 75 Lux since it was discontinued back in 2004.
 So, bringing a super-fast 75mm into the fold actually makes some sense.
 Especially one building on the premise of the 50mm f/0.95.
 Between the longer focal length and shorter minimum distance, the DOF on the 75mm is actually only half that of the 50mm Noctilux.
 And looking at the images, bokeh junkies will have plenty to like here.
 The results just ooze creamy Leica goodness. (scroll down for sample gallery)